osrf/ros2multirobotbook/src/ros2.md

 * Meta-discussion of the tools and resources available to help you in the learning process.

-* A high level discussion to the design patterns use in ROS.
+* A high level discussion to the design patterns used in ROS.
 These patterns are roughly analogous to the subsystems you would find in a vehicle (engine, brakes, safety, climate control, etc).